 You may come to a point with Bumble where you feel the need to reset your account and start over.
 It’s possible to go through every profile in your area and not find a match with someone you like, especially if you live somewhere with a relatively sparse number of people.
 Or you might change your look and your dating approach so much that you want to start over and give those who previously left-swiped you another chance – just in case it’s love at second sight.
-Although Bumble does not go out of their way to put this information in front of their customer base, you can indeed completely reset your Bumble account and start over on the app.
-In this article, I will show you how to do this with the minimum impact on your account’s future success.
+Although Bumble does not go out of their way to put this information in front of their customer base, you can indeed completely reset your Bumble account and begin anew.
+In this article, I will show you how to do this with minimal impact on your account’s future success.

 Putting your Bumble account in Snooze mode

 - Putting your Bumble account in Snooze mode

 - Reset your Bumble account

 - If you want different results, you have to do different things

 Before you go for the complete reset, you might want to explore just taking a break with Snooze mode.
 Bumble introduced Snooze mode to allow users to take a little break from the app without losing any of their matches.
 Activating Snooze will remove your profile from the stack, but still let you communicate with anyone you’ve already matched with.
 Here’s how you do it:

 - Tap the Profile icon in the top left-hand corner.